How Music Affects Emotions (and Sales)

 “Music expresses that which cannot be said and on which it is impossible to be silent.” ― Victor Hugo

 Mr. Hugo has a point there.
-We all know that music affects us emotionally because we’ve experienced it for ourselves.
-We know that when we listen to certain types of music, we can be overcome by feelings of joy, sadness, elation, excitement, anger, and so on.
+We all know that music influences our mood because we’ve experienced it for ourselves.
+We know that when we listen to certain types of music, we can be overcome by feelings of joy, sadness, elation, excitement, anger and so on.

-Research suggests that music does more than just affect our moods though; it affects us both physiologically and psychologically, so let’s take a look at how music impacts us.
+It would be wrong to assume that music only affects our feelings and thoughts, though.
+Research suggests that music affects us both physiologically and psychologically.
+Let’s take a look at how music impacts us.

 Music and Physical Wellbeing

 Surprisingly, music has been shown to have a measurable effect on our brainwaves, which resonate with the tempo of what we are listening to.
 This means that if you are listening to music that has a regular beat (and isn’t too down-tempo), your brainwaves will actually start to sync with it.
 In other words, you don’t just tap your toes to a tune, your neurons fire in time with it too!

 Perhaps this phenomenon is something that we learn in the womb, floating in solitude for months on end with the insistent pulse of a heartbeat for a soundtrack.
 But whatever the cause of our brain’s strong affinity with rhythm, it works.
 Faster, stronger beats tune our brainwaves to make us more focused and alert, while slower music takes us into a meditative and relaxed state.
 Studies support this:

 - Calming music is just as effective as anti-anxiety medication in relaxing the nerves of pre-operative patients before surgery.

 - Upbeat music can help you process information faster, while music, in general, can improve memory.

 In this TEDx talk, music researcher Hauke Egermann shares how music affects human emotion.